 - The final work permit document will be issued between 2 and 4 weeks after your registration date

 Where to find help

 Contacting an immigration specialist is highly recommended for non-EU/EFTA citizens and for EU/EFTA citizens arriving without a permanent local work contract.
-If you do not already have access to a professional immigration services provider through your employer or your relocation services provider, Hello Switzerland and BDO can help you.
+If you do not already have access to a professional immigration services provider through your employer or your relocation services provider, Hello Switzerland and Packimpex can help you.

 How much does it cost

 - Fees vary: the fees charged for the work and residence permit varies from canton to canton

 - Practices vary: in some cantons, the authorities will request full payment in cash upon registration at the municipality, so plan to have enough cash with you.
 Other cantons will send an invoice.

 Guideline budget for a person immigrating to Switzerland in possession of a Swiss contract of employment:

 - EU/EFTA citizens: between CHF 100 and CHF 400 per person